nachoguru/spc2023/README.md

 to connect to my Supabase database from Linux over SSL/TLS.
 I only succeeded in finding new ways to raise errors along the lines of:

 ```
-psql: error: connection to server at "db.redacted.supabase.co" (35.xxx.250.yyy), port 5432 failed: Connection refused
+psql: error: connection to server at "db.redacted.supabase.co" (35.xxx.250.yyy), port 5432
+  failed: Connection refused
 	Is the server running on that host and accepting TCP/IP connections?
 ```

-So I switched to Supabase-JS and my test query **just worked**, and while I couldn't easily see the traffic between my Deno code and Supabase's servers, I choose to believe (for tonight) that those connections are end-to-end encrypted.
+So I switched to Supabase-JS and my test query **just worked**, and while I couldn't easily see the traffic between my Deno code and Supabase's servers, I did specify an https:// URL for it to use.
+I'll choose to believe (for tonight) that those connections are end-to-end encrypted.
-I'd want to test that more thoroughly before using all this with production data, of course.
+I'd want to test that more thoroughly before using all this with production data.

 I still would really like to make provably secure, direct connections to PostgreSQL on Supabase dbs outside of their JS API client, so if anyone can link me to the One Simple Trick I was missing, please do.

-But for to

 ## Non-Goals